-My research involves wide-ranging collaborations across evolutionary biology, palaeoecology, ecology, ecosystem science, vegetation modelling and remote sensing, and focuses on three broad questions:
+My work involves wide-ranging collaborations across evolutionary biology, palaeoecology, ecology, ecosystem science, vegetation modelling, remote sensing and environmental economics, and focuses on three broad questions:

-2. How did the diversity of tropical forests arise and what are implications of evolutionary history for ecosystem function and conservation today?
+3. How did the diversity of tropical forests arise and what are the implications of evolutionary history for ecosystem function and conservation today?

 - PhD, Department of Plant and Soil Science, University of Aberdeen

 - MA, St Catharine's College, University of Cambridge

 I teach undergraduate courses on ecology, conservation and data analysis.